 The librarians are happy to assist you in tracking citation data and can point you to some of the newer tools available for you to track this data on your own, such as the Altmetric Bookmarklet.

 The publishing landscape has changed dramatically in the last number of years and while faculty may know the top journals they wish to publish in, navigating the contracts of various publishers can seem daunting.
 The Association of Research Libraries (ARL) has published a bibliography on resources related to author's rights.

 The librarians can also assist you with resources regarding the relative merits of open access journals.
-Please consult our guide on open education resources.

 For more information on author's rights from SPARC, see their brochure outlining their author addendums.

 The librarians are happy to perform literature searches on your behalf on a case by case basis.
 Ideally, we would like to consult with you to establish the parameters of your search, your timeline, and your preferred delivery mechanism.
 If you are a Zotero user, you may also choose to do collaborative searches with us by adding us to your Zotero group.